Why Knowledge Integration?

 By graduation, you and your classmates will have gained credible knowledge specific to your interests.
 You’ll also have developed a core set of transferable skills thanks to 16+ months of hands-on projects and other experiential learning.

-• KI’s 12 core courses will teach you transferable skills that are in high demand amongst employers: collaboration, complex problem-solving, communication, and project management skills, amongst others.
+• KI’s 12 core courses will teach you transferable skills and knowledge that are in high demand amongst employers: how to collaborate with others, complex problem-solving, communication, managing ambiguity, understanding other perspectives than your own, and project management skills, among others.

 • KI’s 17 elective courses give you the freedom to explore and specialize in your many interests and discover new ones along the way.
 In KI, you can mix and match almost any topic offered across campus.
 Pick from climate change to digital arts communication, computing, cognitive science, biology, languages, and much more.